-Submerged inlets to baths or washbasins in any house or domestic situation are considered to be a fluid category 3 and should have double check valves installed on the hot and cold water inlets.
+Submerged inlets to baths or washbasins in any house or domestic setting are considered to be a fluid category 3 risk.
+These require a double check valve to be fitted to both hot and cold supply pipe(s) serving the tap(s).